Climate ready measures: Landscaping and yard

 Lot grading

 One of the most effective means of protecting your home from flooding is to ensure your lot drains away from your house.
-If the surface of your lot doesn’t slope away from your house, water can sit close to your foundation, causing water seepage and damage to the foundation walls.
+If the surface of your lot doesn’t slope away from your house, water can sit close to your foundation.
+This can cause water seepage and damage to the foundation walls.

 In many older homes, the “backfill zone” – the part of your yard that directly abuts your home – may have low spots directly beside your home.
 You may need to add and compact soil in the backfill zone to ensure your lot slopes away from the walls of your home.